Tezza48/Tezza48.github.io/_posts/2016-10-31-final-project-proposal.markdown

 Finally, should I manage to successfully implement all of the recommended features above, I will consider adding one or two of these “Pie in the Sky” features.

  - Adding OpenGL or Vulcan support to the engine will allow it to run on non-windows systems such as Mac/Linux, this portability will make the engine available on nearly every platform.
+Similarly, using the newer but lower level DirectX 12 API (DX12) would allow me to learn more about the interaction between the CPU and GPU.
  - For ease of use it would be nice to be able to use more file types for assets so I would like to be able to import JPEG, PNG and BMP.
  -  For meshes it would be nice to have the ability to import OBJ/Wavefront files as this is another common file format used.